trek-view/basecamp/_posts/2022-02-25-overlay-nadir-watermark-video-using-ffmpeg.md

 ---
 date: 2022-02-25
-title: "Using ffmpeg to overlay a custom nadir or watermark over GoPro videos"
+title: "Using ffmpeg to overlay a custom nadir or watermark on GoPro videos"
 description: "Efficiently add your logo to the nadir of an equirectangular video or as a watermark to normal videos."
 categories: developers
 tags: [nadir, ffmpeg, imagemagick]